 I have two young boys.
 One doesn’t really like sports, and prefers board games or creating new worlds in his stories and drawings.
 He has a mind like a steel trap, a good sense of humour and is one of the most interesting people I know.
 The other will throw a punch if he needs to, but mostly loves music and to dance (and is very good at it).
 He will melt at the sight of anything cute.
 He can enter a room and immediately size up the emotional state of everyone around him.
 He likes the colour pink because “lots of good things are pink like raspberries and cotton candy”.
 Both of my boys have been raised to like what they like, not what society tells them, but I discovered recently that my youngest doesn’t tell his friends that he goes to dance class.
 You know why.
 Sadly you know why because society has conditioned us to see dance as a “girl” thing and sports as a “boy” thing, just as pink and blue are so determined.

-I am not a feminist.
-I’m not, not a feminist either.
-I don’t think women should have equal rights, I think everyone should have equal rights.
-I have seen the rise of “Girl Power” in my generation.
-Girls in our society are raised with a pervasive expectation that there is nothing that they cannot aspire to achieve.
-If you want to be a welder?
-Go for it.
-A CEO?
-You can do that.
-I was certainly raised that way.
-The education system caters to girls, with learning systems designed for the way that they learn most effectively.
-Mandates to teach math and science to girls are flourishing, but what about your son?
+But what about your son?
 What if he has a hard time sitting at a desk in a classroom all day?
 What if he wants to be a nurse?
 A dancer?
 What if he doesn’t want to play hockey or football?
 Education systems that help boys optimize their learning are lacking in our society.
-Nurturing roles for boys are generally frowned on and, shockingly, it is often their own peers who do the judging and from a very young age.
+Nurturing roles for boys are still frowned upon and, shockingly, it is often their own peers who do the judging-and from a very young age.

 Society needs to allow boys to be sensitive, intelligent, nurturing as well as strong and protective (after all there is the issue of biological imperatives handed down through 100,000+ years of human evolution).